 To avoid heartbreak, don't let your heart be so sold out to a relationship that is not yet marriage.
 Make room in your heart for the probability of a break up.

-About sexual immorality, you should already know that sex before marriage is sin.
-You have a responsibility to honor God's standard and to exercise self-control during dating.
+Sex before marriage is sin.
+You have a responsibility to honor God's standard and maintain purity during dating.

 The type of dating that is absolutely wrong and should be discouraged for Christian singles is dating without purpose.